By Wesam Al-Assaf, Technical Sales Manager at Aruba Networks

 The computing capabilities of mobile devices have advanced to a level that has made them capable of aiding the planning, designing, and building phases.
 But turning mobility into an effective tool requires not only computing power but also connectivity.
 And at job-sites, wired connections are not feasible and cellular networks are not always available.
 A strong case can therefore be made for developers to utilize Wi-Fi solutions.
 These are not only easy to install and manage, but are now also affordable and rugged enough to see deployment in harsh construction environments.

 It isn’t uncommon for construction workers to still rely on paper-based documentation.
 Besides being cumbersome to transport and maintain, these documents need to be regularly updated, often-times at the site itself.
-With the introduction of tablet devices, mobile project management has emerged as a worthy replacement to age old methods.
+With the introduction of tablet devices, mobile project management has emerged as a worthy replacement to age old methods and has helped contractors everywhere finally answer the question how to find work for my construction company.
 Coupled with the broad ecosystem of feature-rich mobile applications and the ability to draw from vast amounts of remotely stored data and ‘cloud’ services, these devices are capable of granting contractors, engineers and supervisors to access to blue prints, schematics and other vital documents.
 Moreover, with the ability to instantly push updates to all members working on the project, mobile computing devices can aid collaboration and revolutionize the building information modeling (BIM) process in real-time.

 With site-wide high speed wireless connectivity for all the mobile devices, workers gain the ability to transfer high volumes of data back and forth between not only each-other but also HQ.
 This significantly streamlines communications while cutting costs and improving operational efficiencies.
 This could also bear attractive ‘green’ side effects as staff no longer have to make regular trips to and from HQ.